aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 {{< /highlight >}}

 ## **Bar Color**
-To customize the bar color in a barcode image, it is necessary to call the *setBarColor* method of [*BarcodeParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters) class.
-The default bar color is *Black*.
+To manage the color of bars, the *setBarColor* method of [*BarcodeParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters) class needs to be used.
+By default, bar color is set to *Black*.

-The following image represents the barcode label generated with the customized bar color settings (*Color.Green*).
+The barcode image below has been generated with the bar color setting *Color.Green*.

 <p align="center"><image src="colorbarcode.png"></p>

-The code snippet provided below explains how to adjust bar color.
+The code snippet provided below explains how to modify bar color.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Åspóse.Barcóde©");
 gen.Parameters.Barcode.Pdf417.Rows = 6;